okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/myaccount/index.md

 <ApiOperation method="put" url="/api/v1/myaccount/directoryProfile" />

 Updates the caller's MyUserProfile.

-Note that this API differs from the the existing [Users API](/docs/reference/users/index.md) in that only PUT is supported.
+> **Note:** This API differs from the the existing [Users API](/docs/reference/users/) in that only PUT is supported.
 This API also does not support partial update.
 All values returned from fetching MyUserProfile must be passed to this API, or the update will not pass validation.
 This applies even if the omitted schema property is optional.

-To unset an optional property, explicitly pass the property with a value of null.
+To unset an optional property, explicitly pass the property with a value of `null`.

+#### Request path parameters

+N/A

+#### Request query parameters

+N/A

 #### Request body